despa1r1337/reportbot/README.md

 The process will be killed automatically after it finished to report the target with all the accounts*.

 ## Accounts:
-*you can use the generator accounts with the game counter-strike global offensive or other games* [Steam-Account-Generator](https://github.com/EarsKilla/Steam-Account-Generator)
+*you can use the generator accounts with the game counter-strike global offensive* [Steam-Account-Generator](https://github.com/EarsKilla/Steam-Account-Generator)

 ## Credits: